int, double, char, ... are primitive (predefined)

 training suggestion

-write a code for calculating the scalar product between two vectors
+write a code for calculating the scalar product

 and for matrix multiplication